SOFIA observations of 30 Doradus: II -- Magnetic fields and large scale gas kinematics: Large scale kinematics in 30 Doradus

 Figure \ref{fig:VGT} shows the magnetic fields inferred by the VGTs (red vectors) from both [CII] (left panel) and CO(2-1) (right panel).
 To measure the correlation between B-fields inferred from VGTs and SOFIA/HAWC+ (black vectors), we computed the local alignment measurement (AM) as (\citealt{2017ApJ...835...41G}) \bea AM = 2\left(\cos^{2}\theta_{r} - \frac{1}{2}\right) \ena with $\theta_{r} = |\theta_{\rm VG} - \theta_{\rm HAWC+}|$ the angle differences between VGTs and HAWC+.
-These two vectors are parallel when $AM=1$, while they become perpendicular once $AM=-1$. $AM<0$ indicates where these two vectors are misaligned.
-One can see that the VGTs agrees well with the dust polarization in the South (i.e., VGs are perpendicular to B-field lines), but only fairly in the North.
-The VGT computed by [\textsc{CII}] shows that the misalignment (i.e., VGs are parallel to B-field lines) occurs mostly at the edge of the regions where the gas density is not peaked (see paper I).
-The VGT from CO(2-1) further shows that the misalignment occurs at the denser regions because [CII] traces for more diffuse gas than CO so that it is less affected by gravity.
+These two vectors are parallel when $AM=1$, while they become perpendicular once $AM=-1$. $AM<0$ indicates where these two vectors are misaligned (i.e., VGs are parallel to B-field lines).
+One can see that the VGT agrees well with the dust polarization in the South (i.e., VGs are perpendicular to B-field lines), but only fairly in the North.
+The VGT computed by [\textsc{CII}] shows that the misalignment occurs mostly at the edge of the regions where the gas density is not peaked (see the paper I).
+The VGT from CO(2-1) further shows that the misalignment occurs at the denser regions.
+The reason is that [CII] traces for more diffuse gas than CO so that it is less affected by gravity.